“Perseverance and spirit have done wonders in all ages.” ~ George Washington

 It is surprising to know that America’s first president ended his schooling when he was just 11 years old.
 The opportunity of his education in England was taken away when his father died and he had to start working in order to run his family.

 3. Dental Problems

 You could say that George Washington had quite a number of dental issues.
 He lost his first tooth when he was in his twenties and lost all of them when he was in his fifties.
-His dentures were actually made of variety of metals including ivory, copper, silver, etc and even human, cow and horse teeth.
+His dentures were actually made of a variety of metals including ivory, copper, silver, etc, and even human, cow, and horse teeth.